 The summer months can be the perfect time to start training for fall races.
 But when the summer heat hits, how does it affect your running routine?
 Should outdoor exercise, such as running, take a pause during times of high temperatures?

 Jason Hageman, MD, a primary care doctor at Mercy Health – Delphos Family Medicine, answers the questions below to keep you safe while working out.

 What happens to your body temperature when you run?

-Learn more about the Sports Medicine services offered at Mercy Health.
+Learn about the health care services we provide at Mercy Health.